 Make homemade organic soil improvers

-Nettles: If you are out in the garden and planning on clearing all those pesky nettles from your garden path.
+If you are out in the garden and planning on clearing all those pesky nettles from your garden path.
 Stop!
 Packed with Nitrogen, this is a robust fertiliser for plants when left to ferment in water in a shady area of your garden.
-Simply chop up the leaves and stalks and place in a bucket and fill to the top.
+Simply chop up the leaves and stalks and place them in a bucket and fill them to the top.
 Place a rock or brick on top of the nettles to keep them in place and then fill the remainder of the bucket with water.
 If you have pets or garden visitors, it is a good idea to move this out of the way, somewhere shady and place something to cover it.
 This gets incredibly stinky- I mean SUPER stinky!
 The plant nettle fertiliser will be ready in 2-3 weeks and can be diluted 1 part fertiliser with 20 parts rainwater.
 Your plants will love you!

 Nitrogen promotes healthy plant growth and greenery.
 We will get into other fertilisers with high Potash later on into Spring as Potash deals more with fruiting plants.